Certified Legal Specialist Exam Grading and Scope

 The CBLS believes that its grading and administrative systems afford each applicant a full and fair opportunity to take the exam, fair and careful consideration of their answers on the exam, and that no useful purpose would be served by further consideration by CBLS.

-All scores are automatically checked for mathematical errors.
-Applicants who receive a total scaled score of at least 440 but less than 453 points automatically have their examination responses reviewed a second time by a State Bar professional grading consultant who is a member of the reappraisal review team.
-The reappraisal review team member reviews the entire examination to verify the scores awarded and to determine whether, taken as a whole, the answers merit a pass or fail.
+Applicants who received a total scaled score of at least 440 but less than 453 points automatically had their examination responses reviewed a second time by a grading consultant who is a member of the reappraisal review team.
+The reappraisal review team member reviewed each answer to verify the scores awarded and to determine whether, taken as a whole, the answers merit a pass or fail.
+Because only a Pass/Fail decision is made in reappraisal, the scores reported in the result letters to applicants whose examinations were reappraised are the scores achieved after the initial reading.

 Related links